jordanmccollam/readyup/readme.md

 Jacob Hines - Created the background and logo, created the Queue page, image guru and styling, helped on presentation, demo video.

-Ewin Tucker - Helped with css sytling
+Ewin Tucker - Helped with css syling

 ### Challenges
 Getting matchmaking prompts to work when multiple players are in the same queue.